catseye/Equipage/README.md

 The definition of those functions being

-    mark:    push a MARKER onto the stack
+    *mark*:    push a MARKER onto the stack
-    define:  keep popping functions off the stack, composing them, until a MARKER popped; then push the resulting function onto the stack
+    *define*:  keep popping functions off the stack, composing them, until a MARKER is popped; then push the resulting function onto the stack

+That lets us write `wxyz.!.!.!` as `(!wxyz)!`, which is simpler, because we don't need to be careful that the number of compose operations matches the number of functions being composed.

-That lets us write the above program like:
+And that lets us write the above program like:

     (!
 1~%1-1-1-~; )!
     (! $11-1-~; )!